joyb0218/time_synchronization/README.md

 # time_synchronization
-A project simulation of an NTP client to synchronize time and analyze the logs for consistency.

 This Python project will involve setting up a simulated logging environment where multiple systems generate logs with timestamps as a part of initiating security measures for a client.

 <b>Objectives:</b>